 The Virtual Assistant mistakes that especially newcomers make is not listening to their gut feeling.
 Some of the bad advice out there is even taught by so-called experts in their training and coaching programs and they use it in their marketing.
 So it’s hard to know what to believe or not, just always remember to trust your instincts.

-This post is part of the Ultimate VA Success Guide: How To Choose The Right Virtual Assistant Training Course For You!
-Each post goes into more depth to help you make the right decision and avoid common newcomer mistakes.
+This blog post is part of The Ultimate VA Success Guide: How To Choose The Right Virtual Assistant Training Course For You!
+Here is an overview of all other posts it includes:

 I’ve seen so many pieces of what I call “bad advice” given to new Virtual Assistants; I wanted to write a blog post that covers them all!
 It’s the good, bad, and ugly things you need to watch out for especially when you’re starting your Virtual Assistant business.